Here Are The 9 Most Enchanting, Magical Christmas Towns In Hawaii

-Celebrating Christmas without snow or cold weather may seem weird for some, but it’s normal practice in Hawaii, and we certainly make up for a lack of snow with incredible Christmas displays, light parades, and celebrations sure to put even the most Grinch-like people into the holiday spirit.
+Celebrating during the holiday season without snow or cold weather may seem weird for some, but that’s just normal Christmas in Hawaii, and we certainly make up for a lack of snow with incredible Christmas displays, light parades, and celebrations sure to put even the Grinchiest of people into the holiday spirit.
 While the Hawaiian Islands as a whole celebrate Christmas beautifully – from snowmen made out of the sand on Kauai beaches to the snow-topped Mauna Kea on Hawaii Island – there are a few Hawaiian cities and towns that are a little merrier this holiday season.

 Don’t forget to check out these 8 Christmas light displays, and add your favorites to your holiday calendar!
 Mele Kalikimaka, everybody!